 Following a winter storm that left millions of Texans without power, the Senate Utilities Committee asked energy regulators and suppliers to share their “lessons from Texas” and determine whether Indiana had any vulnerabilities similar to Texas.

-The following individuals were booked into the Vigo County Jail by area law enforcement, based on jail records.
+The following individuals were booked into the Vigo County Jail by area law enforcement Friday, Saturday and Sunday, based on jail records.
 Charges are recommended by arresting officers but are not final until the Vigo County prosecutor reviews the case and files official charges.

 This Week's Circulars

 INDIANAPOLIS [mdash] Albert V. Watson, 60, passed away Thursday, March 4, 2021 at St. Vincent Ascension Hospital in Indianapolis.
 He was born November 21, 1960 in Terre Haute to Marcus Watson and Mary Fields Watson.
 Albert loved sports and was an avid I. U. basketball fan.
 He is survived by …